-- (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the R-1 District, as defined in Section 11-204, shall be required to have a minimum of 100,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - 2.
+- (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the R-1 District, as defined in Section 11-204, shall be required to have a minimum of 100,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - e.
+Accessory Dwelling Units/Guest House, as regulated in section 11-425. - 2.
 Height Regulations.
 The principal structure(s) shall not exceed twenty (20) feet in height except that if the structure utilizes a gable or hip roof with all slopes being five vertical to twelve horizontal or greater, then the height from the eave line to the ridge line shall not be counted part of the "height of building."
 (SEE ILLUSTRATION 1)